grrrwaaa/courses/datt4950/cellular.md

 - A fixed update policy, such as linear scan or pre-determined path, is orderly, but may introduce artifacts (related to the *double-buffering* pattern).
 - A multi-rate CA (self-clocked) updates each cell according to a clock period that varies from cell to cell.
 The clock period could also be affected by neighbors, to achieve *entrainment* effects.
+- Mobile CA (see below)
+- Probabilistic asynchrony (see below)

+#### Mobile CA

-- A *mobile CA* chooses a related cell (such as one of the neighbors) of the current active cell as the next active cell.
-So in addition to choosing a new state for the cell, the transition rule must also choose how to move the active cell.
+A *mobile CA* has a notion of active cells.
+The transition rule is only applied to active cells, and must also specify a related cell (such as one of the neighbors) of the current active cell as the next active cell.
 This could also be partly probabilistic.
 There could be more than one 'active cell' -- there could even be a list of currently active cells.
 Non-active cells are then described as "quiescent".
 What happens if two active cells occupy the same site?

 - [Langton's Ant](http://en.wikipedia.org/wiki/Langton%27s_ant) is a mobile CA in a 2D, two-state space, with very simple rules:
 	- At a white square, turn 90° right, flip the color of the square, move forward one unit
 	- At a black square, turn 90° left, flip the color of the square, move forward one unit

 [See our JavaScript version](http://codepen.io/grrrwaaa/pen/RWrdoq?editors=001), and [a variation with multiple ants](http://codepen.io/grrrwaaa/pen/MaKxJb?editors=001)